-The Group reported an increase in consolidated operating expenses for nine months of 2022 due to higher overhead of the parent company (from bonus paid based on higher net income in 2021) and rise in operating expenses of the resort and wire manufacturing subsidiaries due to higher volume of business.
+The Group reported an increase in consolidated operating expenses for three months of 2023 due to higher overhead of the parent company (from bonus paid based on higher net income in 2022) and rise in operating expenses of the resort and wire manufacturing subsidiaries due to their higher volume of business.

-Foreign Exchange Gain
+Foreign Exchange Loss

-Increase can be traced to foreign exchange gain on dollar-denominated investments due to appreciation of the US dollar vs. Philippine peso.
+This can be traced to foreign exchange loss on dollar-denominated investments as a result of appreciation of the Philippine peso vs US dollar.